IntersectMBO/plutus/docs/raml/README.md

   inputs.
-For example, if we had a function to create the list `L = [1..n]` then RAML would be able to recognize that the resource usage would depend on the length of `L`, but would not realize that this is equal to `n`.
+For example, if we had a function to create the list `L = [1..n]` then RAML would be able to recognize that the resource usage would depend on the length of `L`, but would not realize that this is equal to _n_.
 There are at least two possible ways to get round this:

    * There are analyses which can handle numerical inputs (see [Other Analyses](#other-analyses) below), and in principle these could be combined with the RAML techniques.
 This would be a lot of work though, and it's more of an implementation problem than a research problem, so it's probably not something that's worth the RAML implementers' trouble.

    * Another possibility is to pretend that integral inputs are in fact Peano numbers, which RAML _can_ deal with.
-Having got bounds in terms of the sizes of Peano inputs, we could get bounds in terms of the bit-length of the inputs (which is what Plutus sizes refer to) by replacing each variable _n_ representing the size of a Peano number with _2^n_ .
+Having got bounds in terms of the sizes of Peano inputs, we could get bounds in terms of the bit-length of the inputs (which is what Plutus sizes refer to) by replacing each variable _n_ representing the size of a Peano number with 2<sup>n</sup>.
 Further investigation would be required to check if this is in fact feasible.

 * Actual resource usage of course depends on the behaviour of compiled code.
 The RAML evaluator is quite straightforward and doesn't make